Have questions? We're here to help.

 When will I receive my diploma?

 Students do not receive their diploma at the commencement ceremony.
-It takes several weeks for final grades to be posted, accounts to be checked, etc. Diplomas will be mailed to students at the address listed on MyUB approximately 6-8 weeks after the ceremony.
+It takes several weeks for final grades to be posted, accounts to be checked, etc. Diplomas will be mailed to students at the address listed on MyUB approximately 6-8 weeks after degrees are awarded.

 Office of Records and Registration